talkenigs/vacation-proj/README.md

     * follow_id, user_id, vacation_id

 ## HOW TO USE ##
+  a.
 As for now, the website is not optimized for mobile.
+  b.
 In order to see the admin panel use:
      Username: "x"
      password: 123

 ## HOW TO INSTALL ##
 1) Install sql with the database structure above